Yumiko Takino: Biography

 On March 28, 2020, during STU48's third anniversary celebration, AKB48 Group General Manager Mion Mukaichi announced that Takino has signed with the Mama&Son talent agency.
 The agency also represents Mukaichi herself and several former AKB48 members.

 In June, Takino started her studies for university entrance in collaboration with the online yobikō Tadayobi and parts of her tutoring sessions have been published on YouTube.
 She was a university student when she joined STU48, but dropped out after her fourth semester to focus on her work activities.
 In spring of 2022, she passed multiple university exams and enrolled in an undisclosed "prestigious" women's university.

 Takino's first photobook was released on September 22, 2021, published by Kodansha.
 Titled Kimi no Koto o Mada Yoku Shiranai, the photography took place on Ishigaki Island and her home prefecture of Yamaguchi, including the Akiyoshidai Quasi-National Park and her actual family residence.
-The book sold an estimated 9000 copies in its first week and placed third in the Oricon weekly photobook chart.
+The book sold an estimated 9000 copies in its first week and placed third on the Oricon weekly photobook chart.
 Real Sound reported in June 2022 that the photobook was sold out in several online stores following an "unexpected" viewership spike in a recent Showroom live streaming session, and several reprints have been ordered since then.

 Takino was featured in an episode of the German documentary series Länder – Menschen – Abenteuer on NDR Fernsehen about the San'yō Shinkansen, aired in June 2022.

+On July 29, 2023, during the first day of STU48 Zenkoku Tour 2023, Takino announced her graduation from STU48.
+Her graduation concert was on November 3 of the same year at the Hiroshima Green Arena.

+On August 1, 2023, she announced that her contract with Mama&Son has been terminated the day before.
+She states that she will continue her entertainment activities even after graduation from STU48.

+On November 1, 2023, Takino's official fanclub was opened.
+She officially graduated from STU48 on November 30, 2023.
+She aims to become an actress after graduation.

+Takino's second photobook, titled Mindscape, was released on January 11, 2024, and sold 4000 copies in its first week, placing it first on the Oricon weekly photobook chart.

+On May 18, 2024, she will make her solo acting debut in the stage play adaptation of the 2016 film Her Love Boils Bathwater.